TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <sup>1</sup> Tracking UAS systems while they are in-flight is essential for an accurate and clear image.

 <sup>2</sup> Stakeholders did not specify whether or not we should account for visual obstructions such as light or physical structures in 100% of our pictures due to the importance placed on the Remote ID data being collected instead.
-This system is to serve as a supplementary information collection, accumulating visual evidence to assist Tech Police in stopping non-authorized UAS pilots and building a visual evidence case against repeat offenders.
+This system is to serve as a supplementary information collector, accumulating visual evidence to assist Tech Police in stopping non-authorized UAS pilots and building up evidence against repeat offenders.

-<sup>3</sup> By storing the photo in a RAW file format, we are able to preserve as much image quality as possible.
+<sup>3</sup> By storing the photo in either a RAW or PNG file format, we are able to preserve as much image quality as possible.
 Setting minimum resolution to 1080px720p ensures captured images are higher quality.

 <sup>4</sup> Camera zoom, focus, and ISO will be set once upon install to ensure consistency in image quality with the surveyed area.